OpenPhilology/nidaba/docs/index.rst

 --binarize / -b
         Defines binarization parameters.
 See the :ref:`binarization
         <bin>` documentation for more details.

+--segmentation / -l
+        Defines page segmentation parameters.
+See the :ref:`segmentation
+        <segmentation_heading>` documentation for more details.

 --ocr / -o
         Defines OCR parameters.
 See the :ref:`OCR <ocr_heading>` documentation for more details.